Top 5 Underquilts for Hammock Camping

 3. Outdoor Vitals Aerie

-How do you sleep comfy without packing a car full of gear?
+How do you sleep comfortably without packing a car full of gear?
 The answer is simple: Outdoor Vitals Aerie 5-in-1!

 The manufacturers designed the Aerie 5-in-1 Down Sleeping Bag in the rugged backcountry of Southern Utah.
 They field-tested it at 12,000+ foot peaks, all the way to desert floors and slot canyons.

-Last, they flew around the world and met with manufacturers to ensure their gear was made in ethical and quality manufacturing facilities!
-The result is an ultralight-down sleeping bag that will cut weight out of your pack, costs only a few bucks, and keep you warm!
+Last, they flew around the world and met with manufacturers to ensure their gear was made in ethical, high-quality manufacturing facilities!
+The result is an ultralight down sleeping bag that will cut weight from your pack, cost only a few bucks, and keep you warm!

 4. Snugpak Hammock Cocoon

-The Snugpak Hammock Cocoon does its job of being a heat-repellant underquilt.
-Although it restricts diagonal lay slightly, it offers no disappointment because that’s expected.
+The Snugpak Hammock Cocoon does its job of being a heat-repellent underquilt.
+Although it restricts diagonal lay slightly, it doesn’t disappoint because that’s expected.

-The bag will be better with a suspension point attached to a ridgeline to hold the head-end off the face, and I have emailed Snugpak to inform them about this.
+The bag will be better with a suspension point attached to a ridgeline to keep the head end off the face, and I have emailed Snugpak to inform them.

 It works fine at 14°F/0°C with light wear and socks and no inner bag or pad.
-I am yet to test it in colder conditions but, you can easily supplement it with extra clothes, an inner sleeping bag, etc.
+I have yet to test it in colder conditions, but you can easily supplement it with extra clothes, an inner sleeping bag, etc.

 5. ENO Eagles

-There’s an updated version of Blaze Underquilt right now by the manufacturers (ENO).
+There’s an updated version of the Blaze Underquilt available from the manufacturer (ENO) right now.
 They enhanced the old one with DownTek water repellent down.

-With the shock cord suspension rails, you will easily set it up, and so you stay warm all night, the differentially cut design will match your every contour.
+With the shock cord suspension rails, you will easily set it up, and the differentially cut design will keep you warm all night.

-When unfolded, it spreads out in a dimension of (L x W) 6′ 6″x 4′.
+When unfolded, it spreads out to a dimension of (L x W) 6 6″ x 4′.
 It weighs 24 ounces.
-You can pack it up into a stuff sack that measures 14’’ by 7’’ when you’re done using this underquilt.
+You can pack it into a stuff sack measuring 14’’ by 7’’ when you’re done using this underquilt.

-Besides the regular stuff sack, ENO included a larger storage sack to store your ENO Eagles when you’re doing without it for extended periods.
+Besides the regular stuff sack, ENO included a larger storage sack to store your ENO Eagles when you’re not using them for extended periods.

-ENO recommends that you use the storage sack rather than the stuff sack because the storage sack will extend the life of your underquilt.
+ENO recommends using the storage sack rather than the stuff sack because it extends the life of your underquilt.

 Air mattress or under quilt for hammock camping?